SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    A read-only computed property can return a different value every time it is called, whereas a constant stored property will always return the same value.

 ..
-NOTE: getters and setters are also allowed for named values that are not associated with a particular class or struct.
+NOTE: getters and setters are also allowed for constants and variables that are not associated with a particular class or struct.
    Where should this be mentioned?